LGBTQ+ Youth Participating in Sports & Their Legal Protections

 Transphobia and misunderstanding of gender identity and expression in sports is rampant.
 For example, transgender women may face criticism or taunts in connection with their participation on sports teams when they compete against the gender with which they identify.
-However, based on the above-referenced Department of Education policy and the district court ruling, Title IX protects students from discrimination and harassment based on their gender identity and should theoretically prohibit such conduct.
+However, based on the above-referenced Department of Education interpretation, Title IX protects students from discrimination and harassment based on their gender identity and should theoretically prohibit such conduct.

-In spite of a national trend toward recognizing that transgender students should be able to participate in sports according to their gender identity, certain states are actively working against inclusion.
-Fifteen states and the District of Columbia permit transgender youth to participate in sports based on their gender identity.
-But the University Interscholastic League, the governing body for Texas high school sports, proposed a policy that would require a student’s gender to be determined by their birth certificate for purposes of joining sports teams.
+In spite of a national trend toward recognizing that transgender students should be able to participate in sports according to their gender identity, entities in certain states are actively working against inclusion.
+For example, the governing body for Texas high school sports proposed a policy that would require a student’s gender to be determined by their birth certificate for purposes of joining sports teams.